PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 node index.js
 ```

-Lastly for our report utility we need to install dependencies:

 Finally we need to add the Redis container and our new `eventservice` to our Fuge configuration.
 Edit the file `fuge/fuge.yml` and add the following two entries:

 ```